fineshop/cdn/README.md

-# Fineshop Design CDN
+# Fineshop Design WebApp CDN
-Files in this branch can be accessed via https://api.fineshopdesign.com/cdn/file_location
+Files in this branch can be accessed via https://www.fineshopdesign.com/app/cdn/file_location